To All the Boys I've Loved Before (film): Development

 In June 2014, author Jenny Han's New York Times Best Selling young adult romance novel To All the Boys I've Loved Before was optioned by Will Smith and James Lassiter's production company Overbrook Entertainment.
 At that time, writer Annie Neal had been hired to adapt the book for the screen.
 On July 5, 2017, production began in Vancouver, British Columbia.
 It was announced later that month that Lana Condor had been cast in the leading role of Lara Jean Song Covey, with Susan Johnson directing from a screenplay by Sofia Alvarez.
 It was also reported that John Corbett, Janel Parrish, Anna Cathcart, Noah Centineo, Israel Broussard, and Andrew Bachelor had joined the cast of the film.

 This is the first film released by AwesomenessTV after its acquisition by Viacom.

 Filming

 Principal photography began in Vancouver, British Columbia and the surrounding areas on July 5, 2017.
-Parts of the film were shot in Portland, Oregon, which is also the setting for the film.
+Parts of the film were shot in Portland, Oregon, which is also the setting for the film; a change from the book series which is set in Virginia.
 Scenes at Lara Jean's high school were filmed at Point Grey Secondary School.
 Production concluded on August 4, 2017.